jacksonhvisuals/quicksilver/README.md

 - Replace "Your name" with... your name.
 - Replace the little description under that with some description about yourself.
 - Then a little lower, feel free to change the firstCategoryText with whatever type of work you specialize in.
 Or you can leave it as it is.
 Doesn't make a difference to me.
+- Edit the href value of the Contact Button.
+It should be equal to href="mailto:[YOUR EMAIL ADDRESS]".

 - Also very important in index.html is going to be the METADATA.
 Up inside the head tag, edit the dummy content in the meta tags with real data.